 , like this single-needle wave, are perfect for anyone with a low threshold for pain.

 Sure, a much bigger wave — like this one by Jess Chen

 — will hurt a bit more, but it's impossible to deny how rad this detailed Hokusai-inspired design will look wrapped around your arm.

-would be scribble art, so why not get your wave etched in this crayon-like texture?
+, so why not get your wave etched in this crayon-like texture?

 Put a unique twist on the simple wave by turning it into a hybrid design of a sun and an ocean ripple.